DataBiosphere/tanagra/docs/DATA_PATTERNS.md

 - List all descendants of an ICD9-CM code with a `HierarchyHasAncestor` filter.
 In conjunction with a `PrimaryForCriteria` filter, useful for defining a cohort of people with diagnoses of a particular ICD9-CM code or any of its descendants.
 - Fetch a flag that indicates whether a code is a member of the hierarchy with the `HierarchyIsMember` field.
+Useful for determining whether to show an icon to open a hierarchy view for a particular code.
 - Fetch the number of immediate children a code has with the `HierarchyNumChildren` field.
+Useful for determining whether to show an expand icon in the hierarchy view for a particular code.
 - Fetch a path from a code to any root node with the `HierarchyPath` field.
 If there are multiple possible paths from a code to a root node, the path returned may be any one of them.
+Useful for expanding a hierarchy view down to a particular node.

-## Group of Items
+### Group of Items
 **Example: Drug brand contains a group of ingredients**
 - List of brands lives in one table (e.g. `brand`).
 - List of ingredients lives in another table (e.g. `ingredient`).